lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-03-Small-Challenges-I.md

 ### Mathematics textbooks

-I'm sorry to have to mention that mathematical proofs typically found in textbooks are frequently little more than a succession of hints and not really suitable for formalisation, especially by a novice.
+I'm sorry to have to mention that the proofs found in mathematics textbooks are frequently little more than a succession of hints and not suitable for formalisation, especially by a novice.
-However,
+However, the wonderful
-[*Proofs from THE BOOK*](https://en.wikipedia.org/wiki/Proofs_from_THE_BOOK) is full of nice examples, not too big and complicated, and with reasonably detailed proofs.
+[*Proofs from THE BOOK*](https://en.wikipedia.org/wiki/Proofs_from_THE_BOOK) is full of nice examples, not too complicated, and with reasonably detailed proofs.
+You don't have to understand homological algebra or K-theory.
 There are still gaps however, so you will have work to do!